(This column was originally published February 8, 2016)

 I learned how to be grateful for the dream I was living.
 Instead of viewing it as a nightmare because it wasn’t how I thought it should be.
 Don’t get me wrong, it was hard.
 Financial fear is incredibly hard.
 But it taught me so much about myself.
 What I was capable of.
 What truly mattered.
 What abundance I did have if I was willing to open my eyes to it.
 I removed the shame and found the gift of walking through life’s challenges with humility, honesty, humor and willingness.

 I also reflected on how I didn’t handle money well in the past.
 How I didn’t prepare for hard times.
 How I was naive and immature about so many aspects of my career.
 I had so much to learn and in that period of what seemed like never ending unemployment and financial insecurity I took the time to think how I would do things differently if given the opportunity.

 I am awake.
 And my life is not only a dream… it is a far greater one than I ever imagined for myself.
 I cherish it.
 I respect it.
-I honor it by being as responsible, grateful, honest, giving, kind and hard working as I possible can be.
+I honor it by being as responsible, grateful, honest, giving, kind and hard working as I possibly can be.
 I am far, far, far from perfect.
-But every day as I drive to work I say in my car, “thank you”.
-Every paycheck that comes in I say, “thank you”.
-Every meal, tank of gas, clean batch of clothes, hot shower, light bulb that works and on and on and on… I say, “thank you”.
+But every day as I drive to work I say in my car, thank you.
+Every paycheck that comes in I say, thank you.
+Every meal, tank of gas, clean batch of clothes, hot shower, light bulb that works and on and on and on… I say, thank you.